pangeo-forge/roadmap/doc/adr/0004-use-yaml-file-for-bakery-database.md

 ### Bakery Name

-The bakery name should uniquely identify the bakery by its operator and region.
+The bakery name should follow java package syntax to ensure unique bakery names.
+After the organization name should come `.bakery.{cloud}.{region}`.
-Use only lowercase letters, numbers, and underscores.

 ### Admins